Ideal transition systems: Introduction

 Let $\cX = [x_{ij}]_{i,j\in[n]}$ be a generic matrix of indeterminates and let $\KK[\Mat_{n\times n}] = \KK[x_{ij} : i,j \in [n]]$ be the coordinate ring of $\Mat_{n\times n}$.
 For a partial permutation matrix $w$, let $I_w$ be the ideal in $\KK[\Mat_{n\times n}] $ generated by all minors of size $\rank w_{[i][j]} + 1$ in $\cX_{[i][j]}$ for $i,j \in [n]$.
 Since $\rank M \leq r$ if and only if all $(r+1) \times (r+1)$ minors of $M$ vanish, the affine variety $\MX_w$ is exactly the zero set of $I_w$.

 Fulton \cite{FultonEssentialSet} showed that the equations setting these minors to zero also define $\MX_w$ scheme-theoretically, i.e., that $I_w$ is a radical ideal (in fact, it is prime).
-Knutson and Miller \cite{KnutsonMiller} proved that the generating set of $I_w$ just described is actually a Gr\"obner basis under an appropriate term order.
+Knutson and Miller \cite{KnutsonMiller} proved that this generating set of minors is actually a Gr\"obner basis for $I_w$ under an appropriate term order.
 This fact allows for convenient computation of certain cohomological invariants associated to $I_w$, and can also be used to derive Fulton's result.

 In \cite{MP2022}, we reproved these results using a new inductive approach.
-The key step is establishing a \defn{transition recurrence} of the form
+The key step in this approach was establishing a \defn{transition recurrence} of the form

 and using it to deduce properties of $I_w$ from inductively known properties of the ideals $I_v$.
 Here $x_{ij}$ is a particular variable not contained in $I_w$, $\langle x_{ij} \rangle$ is the principal ideal that $x_{ij}$ generates, and $\Phi$ is a certain set of partial permutations.